insumity/slate/parsec_benchmarks.md

     10, for n = 3 12 and for n = 4 18, and for n = 5 it generates 22 threads]

-    fluidanimate - Fluid dynamics for animation purposes with Smoothed Particle Hydrodynamics (SPH) method
+    fluidanimate - Fluid dynamics for animation purposes with Smoothed Particle Hydrodynamics (SPH) method number of threads must be a power fo2

     raytrace - Real-time raytracing [it takes 50seconds to actually spawn the real threads!! cray cray]]]